Fragile Portugal gets more time on bailout goals

 The Portuguese, who had shown much tolerance for austerity, have stepped up protests and strikes since the middle of last year, when the government reversed a hike in social security contributions which angered thousands.

-(Additional reporting By Daniel Alvarenga, Andrei Khalip and Filipe Alves, writing by Axel Bugge; Editing by John Stonestreet, Ron Askew)
+(Additional reporting By Daniel Alvarenga, Andrei Khalip and Filipe Alves, writing by Axel Bugge; Editing by John Stonestreet)